design-participation/skillstube-app/README.md

 The server is written in python 3.7 using aiohttp for asynchroneous queries, and mongodb for data storage.

+# Requirements

+- To build js scripts: node, npm
+- To run the server in a virtualenv: python3.7, virtualenv, all the above
+- To build the docker image: docker, all the above

 # Running

 HowToApp can be run as a docker container, or directly from a python virtual environment.